Cccp Community Trust

 How does Cccp Community Trust spend its money?

 Cccp Community Trust directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Cccp Community Trust tax-deductible?